The villains of Gold Digger

 - Alas, Poor Villain: He finally understood why his parents did what they did.

 - Blackmail: Initially his MO.
 In order to get Crush to work for him, he threatened her family.
-He did the same towards Avenger, but she defied him almost immediately (within the span of 4 pages), getting Crush to work up the courage to do so as well.
+He did the same towards Avenger, but she defied him almost immediately (within the span of four pages), getting Crush to work up the courage to do so as well.

 - Character Development: He went from generic villain, to being reasonably sympathetic, to dying by Heroic Sacrifice.